IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: More Experimental Results

-We present the detailed quantitative results on Tab.~\ref{tab: nerf dataset} and Tab.~\ref{tab: invrender dataset}, compared with intrinsic decomposition methods and neural rendering method.
-It is clear that our full model is superior than intrinsic decomposition methods such as USI3D~\cite{liu2020unsupervised}, IIW~\cite{bell2014intrinsic}, CGIntrinsic~\cite{li2018cgintrinsics} and reach a comparable results with Invrender ~\cite{zhang2022modeling} in intrinsic decomposition on Invrender dataset.
-Furthermore, our intrinsic neural radiance field scene representation enhances reconstructing objects with complex shape and texture on our dataset, while Invrender fails to make it.
-The qualitative results of IntrinsicNeRF on Blender Object are shown in Fig.~\ref{supp.fig: Our intrinsic results on Blender Dataset}.
+We present the detailed quantitative results on Tab.~\ref{tab: nerf dataset} and Tab.~\ref{tab: invrender dataset}, compared with intrinsic decomposition methods and neural rendering methods.
+Our full model is superior to existing traditional intrinsic decomposition methods such as USI3D~\cite{liu2020unsupervised}, IIW~\cite{bell2014intrinsic}, CGIntrinsic~\cite{li2018cgintrinsics} and reaches comparable results with Invrender~\cite{zhang2022modeling} in intrinsic decomposition on Invrender dataset, shown in Fig.~\ref{supp.fig: Comparisons with Previous work on Blender Datasets}.
+Furthermore, our intrinsic neural radiance field scene representation enhances reconstructing objects with complex shapes and textures on our dataset, while Invrender fails to make it.
+The qualitative results of IntrinsicNeRF on the Blender Object dataset are shown in Fig.~\ref{supp.fig: Our intrinsic results on Blender Dataset}.
+However, our method also falls into some local optima in Lego tracks (see Fig.~\ref{supp.fig: Quality Results on Blender Dataset}), due to the inherent property of the intrinsic decomposition, failing to handle the black regions.
+Meanwhile, when the scenario does not conform to unsupervised prior, it will struggle to obtain the correct decomposition results, as shown in Fig.~\ref{supp.fig: Comparisons with Previous work on Blender Datasets} (Hotdog, Chair in Ours column).